Avian influenza (bird flu)

 Infected birds shed the avian influenza virus in saliva, nasal secretions and faeces.

 Sometimes the virus spills over from wild birds into domestic bird populations and may cause disease.
-This can occur through either direct contact between wild and domestic birds, or indirectly through the contamination by wild birds of feed or water of domestic birds.
+This can occur through either direct contact between wild and domestic birds, or indirectly through contamination by wild birds of feed or water of domestic birds.

 With the emergence of HPAI H5N1 internationally, many animal species have become infected following close contact with infected birds or contaminated environments.
 Consumption of infected bird carcases has resulted in the transmission of H5N1 to some predatory and scavenger species.